NyxLang/specification/docs/1-language-model/4-reader.md

 # The Reader

-The Nyx reader is a recursive-descent parser
+The Chopin reader is a recursive-descent parser